rusjaell/learning-directx-12/README.md

-# Basic Graphics Engine
+# Learning DirectX 12

 ## Overview

-A basic graphics engine for learning about Textures, Shaders, Buffer Objects and Basic Lighting
+A project for learning about DirectX12

 ## Prerequisites
 - Windows OS
-- C++ compiler with C++17 support
+- C++ compiler with C++20 support

 ## Building the Project
 To generate the solution file for your project, run:

 ```bat